Open Cloud Architecture¶

 - ovswitch: restrict network access with Open vSwitch Virtual Switch.

-- vxlan: segment a VLAN in isolated networks using the VXLAN encapsulation protocol.
+- vxlan: segment a VLAN into isolated networks using the VXLAN encapsulation protocol.

-Please check the Networking Chapter to find out more information about the networking technologies supported by OpenNebula.
+Please check the Networking Chapter to find out more about the networking technologies supported by OpenNebula.

 The following authentication methods are supported to access OpenNebula: